 - Cloud based programs such as www.Network4Rentals.com would allow customers to enter service requests that would be automatically archived for you, timestamped, and allow you to control what information you want to get.
 The right program will also allow you to easily reference current and past jobs while in the field.

-- While Network4Rentals is free, most other systems have some costs involved with these types of programs, and you have to decide if the value added by the program and if it has enough additional features to be worth it.
+- Network4Rentals is affordable, most other systems have some costs involved with these types of programs, and you have to decide if the value added by the program and if it has enough additional features to be worth it.